-In addition to our debt investments, as of December 31, 2022, we held warrants to purchase stock, predominantly preferred stock, in 90 portfolio companies, equity positions in eight portfolio companies and success fee arrangements in seven portfolio companies.
+In addition to our debt investments, as of December 31, 2023, we held warrants to purchase stock, predominantly preferred stock, in 85 portfolio companies, equity positions in 14 portfolio companies and success fee arrangements in four portfolio companies.

 Our investment activities, and our day-to-day operations, are managed by our Advisor and supervised by our board of directors, or the Board, of which a majority of the members are independent of our Advisor.
-Under an investment management agreement dated March 7, 2019, or the Investment Management Agreement, we have agreed to pay our Advisor a base management fee and an incentive fee for its advisory services to us.
-The Investment Management Agreement was considered and reapproved by our Board, including a majority of our independent directors, on October 28, 2022.
+From January 1, 2023 through June 29, 2023, under an investment management agreement dated March 7, 2019, or the 2019 Investment Management Agreement, we paid our Advisor a base management fee and an incentive fee for its advisory services to us.
+The 2019 Investment Management Agreement was considered and reapproved by our Board, including a majority of our independent directors, on October 28, 2022.
+At a meeting of the stockholders convened on May 25, 2023 and reconvened on June 28, 2023, the stockholders approved a new investment management agreement, or the New Investment Management and collectively with the 2019 Investment Management Agreement, the Investment Management Agreement and the New Investment Management Agreement contain substantially the same terms.
 We have also entered into an administration agreement, or the Administration Agreement, with our Advisor under which we have agreed to reimburse our Advisor for our allocable portion of overhead and other expenses incurred by our Advisor in performing its obligations under the Administration Agreement.